mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

 fire at the end of the game.
 (This should be a very expensive option for the Russians.)

+For yet another variant, "covered by fire" could be defined as hexes being covered by artillery fire only, or by artillery fire and close assault range of infantry.
+This removes the ranged fire of the Russian infantry, making it harder for to cover the line, and harder to move infantry around with without adverse consequences.

+Going further, the strength of line might be considered by requiring a certain minimum number of attack factors be brought to bear on each hex.

 For a rebalanced scenario, one which a German player might win, the marginal German victory could be establishing a 3 hex corridor, while tactical and decisive victories could be 4 to 6 hex corridor, and 7 hex